What Is Pediatric Extradural Hematoma?

 FAQs

-2. Is back pain normal during pregnancy?
+Is lower back pain normal in early pregnancy?

 After brain surgery, it’s common to experience fatigue, swelling, headaches, mood changes, and temporary memory issues.
 Recovery timelines vary based on the type of surgery and individual health.
 Proper rest, hydration, medication adherence, and regular follow‑ups with your neurosurgeon are essential for safe recovery.